In 1974 people carried dimes to make calls from payphones and copies were made on a mimeograph.

 These events led to the 1972 formation of the first ACH association in California to handle electronic payments.
 Other regional ACH networks soon appeared and in 1974 they formed Nacha to administer the ACH Network.

-Nacha’s establishment led to the first national ACH rules being drafted, and that in turn paved the way for the very first standard ACH format for Direct Deposit.
+Nacha’s establishment led to the first national ACH Rules being drafted, and that in turn paved the way for the very first standard ACH format for Direct Deposit.
 The U.S. Air Force soon became the first employer in the nation to initiate a Direct Deposit payroll program.
-Today, Direct Deposit is so popular that it’s the way nearly 93 percent of Americans get paid.
+Today, Direct Deposit is so popular that it’s the way 94% of Americans get paid.

 While government payments gave ACH a big starting boost, other uses have developed over the years.